-In 1998 and 1999, respectively, he won the U.S.A.
-Computer Olympiad and the Intel Science Talent Search.
+In 1998 and 1999, respectively, he won the USA Computer Olympiad and the Intel Science Talent Search.
 In 2003, he became the last person in MIT history to receive a triple major, with bachelors in Physics, Electrical Science and Engineering, and Mathematics, while graduating first in his class from the MIT School of Engineering.
-In 2007, he completed his Ph.D. in Physics at Harvard, where his research on programmable matter, ubiquitous computing, and machine learning was awarded the Hertz Doctoral Thesis Prize.
-His work has been featured in over 100 news outlets worldwide including the New York Times, CNN, USA Today, the Wall Street Journal, and BusinessWeek.
+In 2007, he completed his Ph.D. in Physics at Harvard, where his research on neuromorphic computing, machine learning, and programmable matter was awarded the Hertz Doctoral Thesis Prize.

 His work has also been featured in more than 170 press outlets worldwide including The New York Times, CNN, USA Today, the Wall Street Journal, and Businessweek.